adullact/puppet-wordpress/REFERENCE.md

 ### wordpress::core

-use wpcli to download wordpress core, create tables in database and configure wordpress.
+Use WP-CLI to download last version of WordPress core, create tables in database and configure WordPress.

 #### Parameters